Layr-Labs/incredible-squaring-avs-rs/README.md

 }
 ```

-This code is simplified to be shown here, but in a simplified way [gets the task](https://github.com/maximopalopoli/incredible-squaring-avs-rs/blob/484e6968da4a9a0ee4e22effb0da807306fe76b7/crates/challenger/src/lib.rs#L150) from the tasks HashMap, and [if the response calculated by the challenger differs from the one from the Task](https://github.com/maximopalopoli/incredible-squaring-avs-rs/blob/484e6968da4a9a0ee4e22effb0da807306fe76b7/crates/challenger/src/lib.rs#L154-L155), then a challenge will be raise calling [`raise_challenge()` method](https://github.com/maximopalopoli/incredible-squaring-avs-rs/blob/484e6968da4a9a0ee4e22effb0da807306fe76b7/crates/challenger/src/lib.rs#L218-L221), that ends up calling [`raiseAndResolveChallenge()` method](https://github.com/maximopalopoli/incredible-squaring-avs-rs/blob/484e6968da4a9a0ee4e22effb0da807306fe76b7/contracts/src/IncredibleSquaringTaskManager.sol#L170-L175) from `TaskManager` contract.
+This code is simplified to show here, but in a simple way [gets the task](https://github.com/maximopalopoli/incredible-squaring-avs-rs/blob/484e6968da4a9a0ee4e22effb0da807306fe76b7/crates/challenger/src/lib.rs#L150) from the tasks HashMap, and [if the response calculated by the challenger differs from the one from the Task](https://github.com/maximopalopoli/incredible-squaring-avs-rs/blob/484e6968da4a9a0ee4e22effb0da807306fe76b7/crates/challenger/src/lib.rs#L154-L155), then a challenge will be raise calling [`raise_challenge()` method](https://github.com/maximopalopoli/incredible-squaring-avs-rs/blob/484e6968da4a9a0ee4e22effb0da807306fe76b7/crates/challenger/src/lib.rs#L218-L221), that ends up calling [`raiseAndResolveChallenge()` method](https://github.com/maximopalopoli/incredible-squaring-avs-rs/blob/484e6968da4a9a0ee4e22effb0da807306fe76b7/contracts/src/IncredibleSquaringTaskManager.sol#L170-L175) from `TaskManager` contract.

 ### Operator